 The 4th house also rules the parents and so a major life change could occur in their lives; they could retire from work, change careers or move house.
 If Shocks or any major surprises happen at home, it could make us more aware of limiting patterns and how restricted we feel, it becomes apparent that we need space.
 If the transiting aspects of Uranus are not difficult, this may be a time of exciting, domestic shifts.
-When Uranus transits the 4th house, it often coincides with a house move, however, we might decide that only the furniture needs a reshuffle.
+When Uranus transits the 4th house, it often coincides with moving home, however, we might decide that only the furniture needs a reshuffle.
 If you are sick and tired of looking at the same old furniture/wallpaper, now is the time to redecorate.
 It could be new technology and updated pieces of furniture that we add to the living space.
 The transits of Uranus always involve some sort of change and progress, even a good clear out of all your “old stuff” that has been cluttering the place and looks outworn can now go.
 If the house feels claustrophobic inside, make some extra room.
 The whole place can be revolutionized during the 7-year span that it takes Uranus to travel a natal house.

 We could be itching for change right now, so satisfy that itch.
 Try not to go overboard with changes that may be regretted later, but be open to changing things around a little.
 We can learn a lot about our resistance to change under this transit and life becomes boring and predictable without a re-vamp now and again.
 Uranus delivers some new inspiration, ideas, and progressive movements, so try not to dig the heels in too much and be flexible.
 Now is the time to develop some healthy emotional detachment.
 Family life may be unstable right now, and It’s OK to ask for more room.
 Nurturing, feeding, and emotional tenderness will help people to bond, but we also need air to breathe.